Posturecise (Level 1) Create Healthy Posture Habits for Life

 31% of chronic lumbar pain and 55% of persistent neck pain arises from the spinal joints (facets).
 If you regularly experience a stiff back, chances are good that you have sticky adhesions (think scar tissue) that restrict the movement of your spinal joints and make good posture difficult to maintain.
 Most of us have forgotten how to translate our bodies.
 Spine Shifting will teach you how to move your back as you did when you were a child.
 Watch your spinal stiffness melt away.

 Your ribs are connected to your spine and breastbone, and they form a cage to protect major organs.
-Regular slouching and poor posture causes the spine in your mid back (the thoracic spine) to curve too much.
+Regular slouching and poor posture cause the spine in your mid back (the thoracic spine) to curve too much.
 The rib cage then becomes stiff and less mobile, resulting in a hunch back appearance.
 Eventually, this immobility can lead to a permanent hump in the midback, called a hyper-kyphosis.
 When you Spine Wind, you will notice it feels so good to unwind your stiff tense back, that you may find this simple exercise becomes your favorite!

 When the normal lumbar curvature becomes exaggerated and the pelvis tips forward, this is called hyperlordosis or swayback posture.
 Weak gluteal muscles (comprised of three muscles which make up the buttocks) can lead to swayback posture.
 One sure sign of weak gluts is a flat bottom.
 The chair squat posture exercise is the bum-toning exercise you need to improve your sway back appearance.
 Beware the burn!